PSPDFKit/Appcelerator-iOS/README.md

 [ERROR]  (1 failure)
 ```

 If you see one of the above errors while building or using PSPDFKit for iOS Titanium module, this is because Titanium SDK doesn't support building for Apple Silicon yet.
-To resolve these errors, make sure that you're up-to-date with this repository and that you use the latest version of PSPDFKit for iOS Titanium module.
+To resolve these errors, make sure that you're using the latest version of the module.

-Alternatively, make sure to exclude `arm64` architecture slice from your iOS Simulator builds until Titanium SDK officially supports Apple Silicon.
-You can do it by either editing your Xcode project or by editing an `xcconfig` file:
+If the issue persists, try excluding the `arm64` architecture slice from your iOS Simulator builds until Titanium SDK officially supports Apple Silicon.
+You can do it by editing your project's build settings in Xcode or in an `xcconfig` file:

 ```bash
 # Exclude the Apple Silicon architecture when building for iOS Simulator.